prachisarode95/spatial_data_science_projects/Urban Heat Island Object Detection.md

 - Satellite data from NASA `MODIS` and `Landsat`

 - `OpenStreetMap` contributors
+---
+💬 Author
+👩‍💻 Prachi – GIS & Remote Sensing Analyst
+🔗 LinkedIn • Medium Blog (coming soon) • GitHub Portfolio
+---
 ## 📜 License
 This project is licensed under the MIT License.
 See LICENSE for more info.

+---

+### ✅ Next Steps

+- Save the above as `README.md` in your project repo.
+- Add a thumbnail image named `dashboard_preview.png` to your `assets/` folder.
+- Push the repo to GitHub and you're ready to share!